nadigerdivya/Interview_Questions/README.md

 11. What is Lazy Loading?
 12. What library did you use for Unit testing?
 How dod you do unit testing?
 13. What do you prefer for unit test cases?
 Is it good to write test cases while working on an each use case or at the end of development?
+14. What is the difference between Javascript class and Java/.Net class?

 Javascript